EXPLORING HISTORY and AMERICAN FRONTIER CULTURES OF THE 18TH CENTURY

 -July 8, 7pm at Beech Fork State Park Activity Center Doug will perform History Alive!
 Gabriel Arthur.
 Nice weather may move the performance to the campfire circle.

--October 5-8, TBA, at Boy Scout Camp Arrowhead near Barboursville, WV during the 55th anniversary celebration of the Kanawha Trace Doug and Dianne will interpret American Indian history of the region.
+-October 7, 8pm, at Blackjack School campsite during the 55th anniversary Kanawha Trace Celebratory hike near Barboursville, WV, Doug and Dianne will interpret American Indian history of the region.
+Doug will perform History Alive!
+Ostenaco.
 Watch the website for more details: https://www.facebook.com/events/128676564290710/

 -Oct.
 13-15, – Living History Interpretive Event at Mason-Dixon Historical Park in Monongalia Co., WV and Greene Co., PA during the 250th anniversary of completion of the survey.Open to public.Watch for more details at: http://md250.exploretheline.com/